parulbhatnagar/UrbanSenseAIPoC/README.md

 - **Text-to-Speech (TTS)**: Reads analysis results aloud for clear, audible feedback in the selected language.
 - **Speech Recognition**: Allows for hands-free operation using voice commands (commands are in English).
 - **Progressive Web App (PWA)**: Installable on mobile devices for an app-like experience with offline capabilities for the user interface.
-- **Secure by Design**: Uses environment variables for API key management, ensuring your key is not exposed on the client-side.
+- **Secure by Design**: API calls are proxied through a secure serverless function, ensuring your API key is never exposed on the client-side.

 ---

 ## Tech Stack

 - **Frontend**: React, TypeScript, Vite
+- **Backend**: Netlify Functions (Serverless)
 - **Styling**: TailwindCSS (via CDN)
 - **AI**: Google Gemini API (`@google/genai`)
 - **Web APIs**: WebRTC (getUserMedia), Web Speech API (SpeechRecognition, SpeechSynthesis)